Skip to content

 Caveats

 • Sampling decisions happen per transport (the SendGate hook is called once per (entry, transport) pair).
-With multiple transports, each transport sees the same sampling decision because the gate is stateful.
+With multiple transports, FixedRate and FixedRatePerLevel perform an independent Bernoulli draw for each transport — one transport may keep the entry while another drops it.
+Burst shares a single counter across transports, so each per-transport call consumes a slot from the same window (e.g. with two transports and a 100/sec cap, you get ~50 fully-delivered entries per second).
 If you want per-transport sampling rates, use Group routing with different transports per group.

 • The Burst sampler holds an internal mutex.
 Lock scope is tiny (a counter check + time comparison) but under extreme contention it can serialize the dispatch path.
 For most workloads this is negligible compared to the emission cost itself.